intellij-rust/intellij-rust.github.io/_docs/quick-start.markdown

 ![from-sources](/assets/quick-start/import-from-existing-sources.png)

-Check that directory is recognized as a Rust project:
+Check that the directory is recognized as a Rust project:

 ![rust-source](/assets/quick-start/rust-source.png)